calebclayreagor/nyc-taxi-efficiency/README.md

     - Simplifications:

-        - We only care about the efficiency of the actual trips and discount any inactive time between trips
+        - We only care about the efficiency of the actual trips and discount any inactivity between trips

         - We only care about clusters of $\geq 2$ passengers and ignore outliers/noise from HDBSCAN clustering